 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Shiba Inu is one type of cryptocurrency, or digital currency, that is available only online.
 Its price soared in 2021, multiplying many times over, but still trades for tiny fractions of a cent.
-Still, that’s enough to make the coin one of the world’s most popular cryptocurrencies, according to CoinMarketCap.
+The year 2022 has been rough for Shiba Inu, with its price plummeting, but it still remains one of the world’s most popular cryptocurrencies, according to CoinMarketCap.
 But don’t get this coin confused with the Japanese dog breed that inspired its name.

 Here’s what Shiba Inu is and what you need to know about how it works.